pivot-access-ltd/bma-offline-docs/src/how-to-search-maas-5192.md

 <h4 id="heading--multiple-search-terms">Multiple search terms</h4>

-MAAS uses boolean AND logic to evaluate multiple search terms.
+MAAS uses Boolean AND logic to evaluate multiple search terms.
 For example, when you type `pod:able,cattle cpu:=5`, MAAS displays machines that belong to pods with names containing `able` OR `cattle` AND having 5 CPU cores.
 Similarly, if you enter multiple words into the search tool, e.g., `steady able`, MAAS will display machines matching both terms (e.g., `steady` AND `able`).

 <h4 id="heading--filter-properties">Filter properties</h4>